SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/collect-logs-oracle-cloud-infrastructure.md

 ### Configure the Logs You Want to Capture in OCI

+You can set up any logs as input for the Service Connector Hub and ingest them into Sumo Logic.
+For this tutorial, we will capture Oracle Cloud Infrastructure (OCI) generated logs for write-events to an arbitrary bucket of your choice.

 1. In the Oracle Cloud Console, click the navigation menu, select Logging, and then select Log Groups.
 2. To create a log group, click Create Log Group.
 3. Select your compartment, add LogGroupForBucketActivity for the name and add a description.
 Click Create.